cockroachdb/docs/v22.1/manage-certs-vault.md

 - By using a revocation mechanism, so that existing certificates can be invalidated.
 Two standard solutions are Certificate Revocation Lists (CRLS) and the Online Certificate Status Protocol (OCSP).
 - By issuing only certificates with short validity durations, so that any compromised certificate quickly becomes unusable.

-CockroachDB does support OCSP, but not CRls.
+CockroachDB does support OCSP, but not CRLs.
 To learn more, read [Using Online Certificate Status Protocol (OCSP) with CockroachDB](manage-certs-revoke-ocsp.html).

 Without OCSP, there is a premium on enforcing short validity durations for certificates; otherwise, stolen credentials may be used to work persistent mischief over a long window.